AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2290*: **Appropriation**: Am I unduly appropriating the family names Llaquet-Alsina as if they represented only me and not also my late sister Menchu and my sister Pili?
 Yes, I am, but Pili would think that I’ve gone bananas if I asked her about the matter, and poor Menchu died years ago.
 Consequently, I’ll pay Pili a lot of money and erect Menchu a large statue somewhere nice when I’m rich.

-*Crumb 2291*: **Inferiority**: Whenever I admire a beautiful woman such as Red Velvet’s Kang Seul-gi I feel deeply inadequate and so inferior that Earth’s diameter should grow one billion times to accommodate a hole deep enough to fit the distance I feel there is between them—on the surface—and me—at the gates of Hell.
+*Crumb 2291*: **Inferiority**: Whenever I admire a beautiful woman such as Red Velvet’s Kang Seul-gi I feel deeply inadequate and so inferior that Earth’s diameter should double one billion times to accommodate a hole deep enough to fit the distance I feel there is between them—on the surface—and me—at the gates of Hell.
 I wish I could learn to be beautiful.
 Alas, I’m just the best writer to ever exist and I’ll have to make do with that.

 *Crumb 2292*: **Consistency**: Florp consistency!
 If there are several ways something can be written correctly, use them all and change among them frequently.